Watson-Personal-Assistant/developer/_content/audio_single/iot_control_interface.md

 To list device controllers, use the devices endpoint:
 `{host}/iot/devices [GET]`

-To create a device contoller, use the devices endpoint:
+To create a device controller, use the devices endpoint:
 `{host}/iot/devices [POST]`
 Example:
 `{